-An allergist, or your doctor, can perform tests that will help you determine if you have a food allergy.
+An allergist, can perform tests that will help you determine if you have a food allergy.
 Your allergist may ask you about your family history.
 Prior to seeing your allergist, you may want to write down any known allergies that may be common to your family.

 One of the most common tests to find allergies is an allergy skin test.
-During the allergy skin test, your doctor or an allergist will put common allergic reaction triggers on your skin and watch for the signs of an allergic reaction.
+During the allergy skin test, an allergist will put common allergic reaction triggers on your skin and watch for the signs of an allergic reaction.

 Skin tests are a fairly common, routine procedure, and can usually be performed at your doctor’s office.
-Although they use needles, they are usually not painful as the needles are small and usually only barely scratch the surface of the skin.
-Most people don’t even bleed during a skin test.
+In general, needles are not used and the testing is usually not painful as the device only barely scratches the surface of the skin.
+Most people don't even bleed during a skin test.

-If your doctor or allergist sees an allergic reaction, it will be recorded.
+If your allergist sees an allergic reaction, it will be recorded.
 Once your allergist determines what you are allergic to, he/she will help you create an allergy treatment plan to help you safely manage your allergies.
-You will know the results of your test before you leave your doctor’s office.
+You will know the results of your test before you leave the office.

 Allergy tests are considered safe for adults and children of all ages (including infants).
 However, there are some cases where it may not be a safe option.
-Make sure to tell your doctor and your allergist if you have ever had a severe allergic reaction.
-Also, make sure to tell your doctor and your allergist about any medications you may be taking, including over-the-counter antihistamines, as these may interfere with your allergy test.
-If you are taking any medications that may make it so that you are unable to test, your doctor or allergist may ask you to stop taking them for up to ten days before the test to make sure they fully clean out of your system.
+Make sure to tell your allergist if you have ever had a severe allergic reaction.
+Also, make sure to tell your allergist about any medications you may be taking, including over-the-counter antihistamines, as these may interfere with your allergy test.
+If you are taking any medications that may make it so that you are unable to test, your allergist may ask you to stop taking them for up to ten days before the test to make sure they fully clean out of your system.
 If you have a tendency for severe allergic reactions, skin testing may not be the best way to find your skin allergies.
-If this is the case, talk to your doctor about other options.
-Your doctor may be able to perform other tests, such as a blood test, to confirm your allergies.
+If this is the case, talk to your allergist about other options.
+Your allergist may be able to perform other tests, such as a blood test, to confirm your allergies.

 Currently, there is no cure for food allergies.
 The only way to prevent reactions is to completely avoid the food you are allergic to.
 When you have a food allergy, it is important to read the labels for, and ask questions about, the food you eat to make sure that you do not accidentally eat something that you may be allergic to.
 You may also need to substitute the food you are allergic to for other “safe” foods as you are cooking.
 For example, if you have an allergy to cow’s milk, you may think about trying other types of milk, such as rice or coconut milk.